Badalisc

-The Badalisc (also Badalisk) is a mythical creature of the Val Camonica, Italy, in the southern central Alps.
+The Badalisc (Badalisch, /lmo/) is a mythical creature of the Val Camonica, Italy, in the southern central Alps.
 The Badalisc is represented today as a creature with a big head covered with a goat skin, two small horns, a huge mouth and glowing eyes.

 The celebration

-According to legend the Badalisc lives in the woods around the village of Andrista (commune of Cevo) and is supposed to annoy the community: each year it is captured during the period of Epiphany (5 & 6 January) and led on a rope into the village by musicians and masked characters, including il giovane (the young man), il vecchio (the old man), la vecchia (the old woman) and the young signorina, who is "bait" for the animal's lust.
-There are also some old witches, who beat drums, and bearded shepherds, and a hunchback (un torvo gobetto) who has a "rustic duel" with the animal.
+According to legend the Badalisc lives in the woods around the village of Andrista (commune of Cevo) and is supposed to annoy the community: each year it is captured during Epiphany's eve (5th January, the Twelfth Night) and led on a rope into the village by masked characters, including il domatore, gli spazzavia (the sweepers), il vecchio (the old man), la vecchia (the old woman) and the young signorina (the maiden), who is "bait" for the animal's lust, and the hunters.

 Traditionally only men take part, although some are dressed as women.
-In medieval times women were prohibited from participating in the exhibition, or even to see or hear the Badalisc's Speech; if they did so they would be denied Holy Communion the following day.